jeffreycwitt/pl399/docs/03-from-orality-to-literacy.md

 And he asks an interesting question:

-> [quote 11] p.
+> p.
 121: "Why does the original, presumably more 'natural' procedure seem wrong to us?
 Because we feel the printed words before us as visual units."

 It seems to me that part of the answer lies in the fact that we are the products of changes in book culture.
 It is NOT as simple as saying we prefer the modern book and the modern typeset book over the incunabula or 16th century printing because it is "naturally clearer or better".
 Rather our conscious expectation of what a book should do, what we should do with a book, etc., is itself of a product of centuries of book development…